utcn-cs-software-design-tudorv-2019/sd-project-2019-crisan-catalin/README.md

-Please modify this file so it contains ONLY your full name: Surname & First Name

 You can find the related resources at https://github.com/utcn-cs-software-design-tudorv-2019/LabInfo

-Depozit de produse
+Pruducts Warehouse
 - Login
-- Administrator CRUD pe produse, utilizatori
+- Administrator CRUD on products, users
-- Utilizatori vanzare de produse la clienti, eliberare factura(raport)
+- Users can sell products to clients, make bill(raport)
-- Email la finalizare comanda
+- Email client when products comand is done